 I am loving these Blueberry Muffins made with 100% whole wheat flour and wheat germ - I feel good about eating them for breakfast, and they are just so tasty.

 What is Wheat Germ?

-Wheat germ, which can be found in the cereal aisle, is the most nutritious, vitamin-rich and nutrient-rich part of the whole wheat kernel.
+Wheat germ, which can be found in the cereal aisle (or online here), is the most nutritious, vitamin-rich and nutrient-rich part of the whole wheat kernel.
 Yet sadly, wheat germ is the part that is left out of white flour thanks to all the processing.
 Wheat germ contains Vitamin E, folic acid, magnesium, thiamin, phosphorus, and zinc.
 This recipe uses both whole wheat flour and wheat germ, to make muffins that are as nutrient packed as possible.

 This recipe below gave the most fluffiest lightest muffins I've ever tasted, they were almost cake-like in texture.
 Taking a bite felt like biting into a cloud (which is a good thing, if you're wondering!).

 I wanted to keep the recipe healthy, so these muffins are not overly sweet.
 I prefer them that way because I don't like sweet things for breakfast.
 But if you prefer a sweet muffin, just increase both the sugar and the agave syrup (or honey) to ½ cup each (1 cup total of sweet ingredients).